planttheidea/react-jile/README.md

 }
 ```

-The caveat here is that these styles are *not instance-specific*, meaning on a reusable component there will only be a single stylesheet created.
-This will be remedied in a future release.
+The caveat here is that by using this function, the styles are *instance-specific*, meaning every instance of the component will create a new unique style tag.

 #### Development